TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 1.2.0
+- Fixed issue #65: Column indeces where off by one with multiselect model, and column disabling did not work
+- Changed behavior, FastNavigation will no longer force Editor to be enabled
+- Fixed issue #63: Numpad input was not filttered properly
+- Fixed issue #64: RowEditEvent fired after ESC-key
+- Fixing issue #67: ESC-Click combination froze editor
+- Improvements to full row validation (see issues #69 and #51), with setRowValidation(..)
+API
+- Made EditorWidgets.registerHandler(..) public so that it is possible to add your custom editor widget handlers, and added java docs.
+- Fix: Selection of the ComboBox textfield was missing

 ### Version 1.1.10
 - Fix, clickOutListener did not work if FastNavigation was not instantiated with dispatchEditEventOnBlur=true parameter (issue: #54)
 - Returned disableColumns(..) to EditorOpenEvent.
 It can be used to disable additional columns from editing.